thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### "Quota Limit Reached" or "Too many requests" errors
 Users have been experiencing issues in terms of API limitting.
 A new library "async-sema" was added and you can now adjust your APIKey's rate limit from the ACCOUNT_DETAILS constant file.
 It seems to be not an exact science, so to be more successful in processing all of your files in one go, try to put the max_rate_limit at one less than your APIKey's limit.

+### Retry Limit Addition
+Added a retry limit for the API calls into NFTPort so that after x number of retries, the attempt for the specific file will be stopped and the next file will be tried.
+This was added to be able to potentially process other files as a specific file might have issues.

 ## How To Use The Codebase
 Below is a rough guideline of the order in which the processes can be used.